-The stockpiles comprise unweathered pegmatite material that was mined by open cut and hauled to a processing plant for extraction of cassiterite (tin concentrate) by gravity.
+The Uis Project comprises an estimated stockpile of 20Mt of large coarse and fine tailings stockpiles from the Uis tin mine which operated between 1924 and 1990.
+Unweathered pegmatite material was mined by open cut and hauled to a processing plant for extraction of cassiterite (tin concentrate) by gravity.

 The most common lithium minerals reported from the unzoned albite-rich Uis pegmatites are:

 - Spodumene LiAl (SiO3)2, contains 8% Li2O.

 The pegmatites contain significant quantities of tantalum minerals, much of which is believed to remain in the stockpile along with about 30% of the original contained cassiterite.

 Metallurgical testwork has commenced (samples have arrived at Nagrom in Perth) and a Resource estimate will be completed by the end of June 2017.

 The project was selected on the basis that it comprised an already defined large tonnage of mined and partly processed (fine crushed) unweathered lithium-bearing pegmatite stockpile.

 Should drilling and metallurgical test-work confirm an acceptable recoverable grade, Tawana sees the potential for a low capex/opex operation due to:

 - No mining required – which normally represents 30-60% of mine operating costs